MattDeDuck/TheLegendOfBumbo/CustomLoadingTips/Readme.md

 3. Find the loading tip you want to edit, for example this is the 3rd loading tip:
 ```## Loading tip 3 of 12
 # Setting type: String
-# Default value: "make sure to always spin\nthe stat wheel!"
+# Default value: "make sure to always spin \n the stat wheel!"
-LDTip3 = \"make sure to always spin\nthe stat wheel!\"
+LDTip3 = \"make sure to always spin \n the stat wheel!\"
 ```
 4. Now `LDTip3` is the value we need to edit.
-5. For example I will change it to `LDTip3 = \"spells that manipulate the board\nare quite useful!\"`
+5. For example I will change it to `LDTip3 = \"spells that manipulate the board \n are quite useful!\"`
 6. Save the file and run the game again
 7. When that tip is loaded it will display as follows...
 ![Loading Tip #3 Example](https://github.com/MattDeDuck/TheLegendOfBumbo/blob/master/CustomLoadingTips/loadtip1.png)